newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 filename: animal-shelter-cds
 displayname: animal-shelter-cds
 urlSlug: animal-shelter-cds
-name: Apply for Your Animal Shelter’s Controlled Dangerous Substance (CDS) Registration
+name: Apply for Your Animal Shelter’s Controlled Dangerous Substances Registration
 webflowName: "Pet Care: Controlled Dangerous Substance Registration"
 summaryDescriptionMd: >-
-  You need a New Jersey CDS registration if you or your business use sodium pentobarbital for animal euthanasia.
-Follow these steps to apply:
+  You need a Controlled Dangerous Substances (CDS) registration if you or your business use sodium pentobarbital for animal euthanasia.
+Follow these steps to
+  apply:

   1. Email The NJ Drug Control Unit (DCU) at cds@dca.njoag.gov to request the Animal Shelter CDS Registration application.